Debt to Income Ratio (DTI)

 If the ratio obtained is higher than expected, the banks and financial institutions do not agree to offer finances in such a scenario.
 A higher DTI ratio indicates the debts and liabilities are considerably higher, and another loan would be difficult to manage for a borrower.
 On the other hand, when the debt to income ratio for mortgage is low, lenders know they will receive payments on time.

-Debt to Income Ratio for mortgage
+Debt to Income Ratio Types

 The DTI ratios are of two kinds - front-end ratios and back-end ratios.
 The front-end ratios include the portion of the gross monthly income used for repaying mortgage installments, rent, property taxes, insurance, etc. On the contrary, the back-end ratios mark all recurring payments that borrowers are liable to pay, including those under the front-end ratios category.